 Like humans, dogs can get tired of eating the same food daily.
 If he slowly loses interest in eating, you might want to try buying a different dry food, adding wet food to his dry food, or soaking his dry food in some warm water or unsalted broth.

-I wrote an article on the best diet and nutrition for German Shepherds, where you can find a ton of helpful ideas and suggestions.
-This includes all the types of diets you can feed your dog, such as raw or homemade.
+I wrote an article on the best diet and nutrition for German Shepherds, where you can find many helpful ideas and suggestions.
+This includes all the diets you can feed your dog, such as raw or homemade.

 However, if your German Shepherd is refusing all food, the most likely cause is that they are unwell.

 With age, dogs tend to lose their appetite and ultimately might lose a little weight.
-It’s quite normal as aging can bring physical changes that may affect your German Shepherd’s appetite.
+It’s quite normal as aging can bring physical changes affecting your German Shepherd’s appetite.
 Choosing dog food for seniors can significantly help with appetite issues.

 However, not all mature dogs may benefit from switching to a senior diet, but it’s definitely something you can test.

-Make sure to choose a good quality brand with sound ingredients and proper proportions, as contrary to popular belief, a reduced protein diet is not suitable for an older dog.
+Make sure to choose a good quality brand with sound ingredients and proper proportions, as contrary to popular belief, a reduced protein diet is unsuitable for an older dog.
 In fact, it can cause additional muscle loss.

 When your German Shepherd suddenly stops eating his dry kibble, it could be because the kibble is causing him some pain in his mouth.
 This might result from gingivitis, an abscess, or a damaged tooth.